sillycowvalley/Hopper/Runtimes/Arduino/HopperPortable/README.md

 From the *Board Manager* panel, make sure *Raspberry Pi Pico / Pico W* by Earle F. Philhower, III is installed.

 From the *Library Manager* panel, install the following libraries:
-*Adafruit NeoPixel* by Adafruit
+- *Adafruit NeoPixel* by Adafruit
-*WiFiNINA* by Arduino if you are building for the Arduino Nano *WiFiEspAT* by Juraj Andrássy if you are using a board from the Challenger series (not sure if this is included with Earle's board package)
+- *WiFiNINA* by Arduino if you are building for the Arduino Nano
+- *WiFiEspAT* by Juraj Andrássy if you are using a board from the Challenger series (not sure if this is included with Earle's board package)

-(a *LittleFS* library may be required if you're not targetting an RP2040 device)
+(a *LittleFS* library may be required if you're not targeting an RP2040 device)

+**Important Arduino IDE Settings**

+1. On the *Tools* menu, choose your *Board*.
+2. On the *Tools* menu, choose *Flash Size* to split Flash between firmware and the file system.
+Choose the smallest possible firmware size to get the largest possible file system.
+3. On the *Tools* menu, choose *Optimize* and select the `Fast (-OFast)` option for best performance.

 In `HopperConfiguration.h` you'll select the board profile you are targeting.
-The choices that are currently well tested are:
+The choices that are currently well tested and automatically selected based on your choice of *Board* on the *Tools* menu are:
 - `RP2040PICOW`
 - `RP2040PICO`
 - `CHALLENGER_RP2040_WIFI`
 - `ARDUINONANO_RP2040`

-Make sure only one of these is uncommented.

-**Important Arduino IDE Settings**

-1. On the *Tools* menu, choose your *Board*.
-2. On the *Tools* menu, choose *Flash Size* to split Flash between firmware and the file system.
-Choose the smallest possible firmware size to get the largest possible file system.
-3. On the *Tools* menu, choose *Optimize* and select the `Fast (-OFast)` option for best performance.
+This is why you should choose generic *Raspberry Pi Pico* for most RP2040 boards (WiFi support being the exception).
+The board-specific code is all in the Hopper libraries (see `/Source/Library/MCU.hs` for notes on this).

  You should be ready to build now.